-Sometimes baby boys are born with one or both testicles inside the abdomen or groin, rather than in the scrotum.
+Sometimes baby boys are born with 1 or both testicles inside the abdomen or groin, rather than in the scrotum.
 This is called undescended testicles .
 Orchiopexy is a surgery to lower the testicles into the scrotum.
 The scrotum is the external sac that holds the testicles.

 The procedure is used to treat undescended testicles that do not move down on their own.